marekvi95/bakalarka/README.md

 Captured images are sent to the Google Drive storage.

 Package itself consist of four submodules - config, filemanipulation, motion and telemetry.
-Each of them has consist of several classes.
+Each of them has several classes.

 ## Motion detection
 Motion can be detected from the scene using optical flow method and also from the PIR sensor.